chrisjackson-pellicle/paragone-nf/README.md

 **01_outgroup_added**

 This folder contains your paralog fasta files, with outgroup sequences from your `outgroups.fasta` added.
+Fasta header for outgroup sequences will have the suffix `.outgroup`, e.g. `>sesame.outgroup`.

 **02_alignments**
 Placeholder text.